basedanarki/AI-Illustrator/readme.md

 Be sure to learn how to save your preferences and set customizaitons with examples in the notebook at each step to maximize your speed, savings and overall joy.

-**If you save your initial "illustration team" preferences, you will struggle to spend your first $4 across multiple fully illustrated articles, short stories, and a music video or two.** (600+ illustrations, 367mb, still under $6 into this version)
+**If you save your initial "illustration team" preferences, you will struggle to spend your first $4 across multiple fully illustrated articles, short stories, and a music video or two.** 600+ illustrations, 367mb, still under $6 into this version.

 ## 💬 What They're Saying (An Atypical Overview)